m-jmc/Multi-Class-Classification-with-XGBoost/README.md

 **Highlights:**

 *	Missing Data Visualizations.
-*	Introduction of the recipes package:
+*	Introduction of the recipes package.

 *	XGBoost:
     +	Hyperparameter tuning using grid search.